preset-io/allstars/README.md

 a target database.

-The dynamic rules you set up, and inferences in the Estrella's engine can be fully stamped, versioned and made static to lead to predictable outcomes.
+The dynamic rules you set up, and inferences in the SQL All ⭐ Stars's engine can be fully stamped, versioned and made static to lead to predictable outcomes.

 Sources & targets: